 Your doctor has requested a CT-guided soft-tissue biopsy.
 The CT scanner uses x-rays and advanced computer programs to create detailed images inside your body.
 This is a minimally-invasive procedure that can usually be done without an overnight stay in the hospital.
 During a biopsy, one of our physicians will use images generated by a CT scanner (also called a Cat scan) to accurately insert a needle into the suspect tissue, allowing a sample to be removed for testing.
-Our team of expert musculoskeletal physicians, nurses and technologists is led by Chief of Musculoskeletal Radiology.
+Our team of expert musculoskeletal physicians, nurses and technologists is led by Thomas J. Learch, MD, chief of Musculoskeletal Radiology.

 You will need to wear a hospital gown for this procedure, so please wear comfortable clothing that you can change easily.